jorgect207/jorgect207/README.md

 ## About me

 Mechanical Engineer turned Smart Contract Auditor.
-2 years learning and working in security publicly, Strong mathematical and physics knowledge.
-Passionate about Web3 and Smart Contracts.
-Driven by honesty and fairness, Help others and fostering a better society is better than money; 100 H/M vulns in public contest.
+2 years of hard working in smart contract security publicly and 1 year of working in private audits with 100 H/M vulns in public contest.
+Most of this vulnerabilityes are in solidity but there are also in rust and go, I consider myself as one of thwe most versatile auditors in the space with strong knowledge in defi but also in infraestructure.
+Strong mathematical and physics knowledge. reader and writer.
+Passionate about Web3 and Smart Contracts,

 ## Audit Perfil